Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Introduction

-This observation disputes a commonly unstated assumption that operational constraint violations would be avoided if the realised powers from active customers are within the allocated OEs while other input information stays unchanged \cite{project_edge,DEIP2022}.
-The assumption is critical to the validity of OEs as a reliable instrument to manage DERs but, while it could be justified for a balanced network with radial topology when all customers are exporting or importing powers, it does not apply under strong unbalance and mutual phase couplings common in low-voltage distribution networks \cite{BL_ieee_access}.
-While DSOs could conservatively limit network capacity allocated to DER (e.g., via a ``buffer zone'' \cite{Petrou2021}), OEs that disregard uncertainties could, on the other hand, lead to over-optimistic allocations that introduce security and reliability risks to network operation.
+This observation disputes a commonly unstated assumption that operational constraint violations would be avoided if the realised powers from active customers are within the allocated DOEs while other input information stays unchanged \cite{project_edge,DEIP2022}.
+The assumption is critical to the validity of DOEs as a reliable instrument to manage DERs but, while it could be justified for a balanced network with radial topology when all customers are exporting or importing powers, it does not apply under strong unbalance and mutual phase couplings common in low-voltage distribution networks \cite{BL_ieee_access}.
+While DSOs could conservatively limit network capacity allocated to DER simply by adopting a ``buffer zone'' \cite{Petrou2021}, shortcuts in DOE calculation procedures such as this can impose unnecessary DER curtailment to the detriment of renewable energy integration and DER participation in flexibility service markets.
+On the other hand, DOEs that disregard uncertainties altogether could lead to over-optimistic allocations that introduce security and reliability risks to network operation.
+The efficient and fair management of consumer and network resources entails deliberate trade-offs in capacity allocation, which are arguably best supported by a systematic treatment of uncertainty in the determination of DOEs.

-This paper presents a deterministic procedure to calculate robust OEs (ROEs) explicitly hedged against uncertainty in active customers' utilisation of their allocated load and generation capacities.
-The key idea underlying the proposed approach is the construction of ROEs that span a hyperrectangle strictly included within the feasibility region (FR) of a linear UTOPF problem determined by the network operational constraints.
+This paper presents a deterministic procedure to calculate robust DOEs (RDOEs) explicitly hedged against uncertainty in active customers' utilisation of their allocated load and generation capacities.
+The key idea underlying the proposed approach is the computation of RDOEs that span a hyperrectangle strictly included within the \emph{feasibility region (FR)} of a linear UTOPF problem determined by the network operational constraints.
 By construction, the capacity ranges allocated to all active customers along the edges of this hyperrectangle are decoupled from each other, thus defining reliable limits for DER operation that are independent of variations in load and generation at other connection points.
 Furthermore, we show that the proposed approach builds in proportional fairness of capacity allocation amongst customers in the sense of \cite{Kelly1997}.

-ROEs necessarily embed conservatism, in that the allocated capacities are not the maximum feasible, which comes as a result of an unavoidable trade-off between design robustness and utility --- curtailment is the price paid for robustness.
-This trade-off has also been illustrated in \cite{Yi2022} in fair OE calculations using a chance-constrained OPF approach for balanced networks.